 Today on Mom Writes we talk about how the “cabin in the woods” myth is unrealistic, and how writing in the reality of your life is the long-term solution to forming a creative habit.
 Writing is not just one thing; it’s thinking, processing, listening, and researching - and the good news for us writer-moms is that most parts of writing can be done anywhere!

-“My first agent told me, ‘give me half an hour a day and you can finish this book.'” - Jennie Nash
+Click to tweet: @@Think you don't have time to write a book? @jennienash said, "My first agent told me, ‘Give me half an hour a day and you can finish this book." #amwriting@@

 Other topics covered in this episode: